Pumpkin Energy Balls with Chocolate Chips better known as “cookies” in our house. This Healthy Power Balls Recipe is no bake, vegan and gluten free.

 Other recipes and posts like this:

-Pumpkin Chocolate Chip Power Balls better known as “cookies” in our house are no bake whole food goodness and can be made gluten free and vegan.
+Pumpkin Energy Balls with Chocolate Chips better known as “cookies” in our house.
+This Healthy Power Balls Recipe is no bake, gluten free and vegan.

 - 4 medjool dates, pitted